roxanneminerals/roxanneminerals.github.io/cv.md

 ## Summary

 Passionate research professional interested in using diverse types of information and data to help people understand and address complex issues.
-Developed and currently lead a team that provides research support to achieve advocacy and education goals.
+Developed and currently lead a team that provides research support to achieve advocacy, education, and outreach goals.
 Continuing to grow organizational capacity to collect, analyze, and visualize data.
-Ten years of research experience in energy, infrastructure, and manufacturing policy advocacy and four years of experience in developing, implementing, and evaluating various programs for children and adults.
+More than ten years of research experience in energy, infrastructure, and manufacturing policy advocacy.

 ## Professional Experience

 *Research Director, BlueGreen Alliance Foundation    Jan.
 2019 - Present, Minneapolis MN*

-Manage research work across departments to support organizational initiatives and to help establish the organization as a national expert in all areas of work.
+Direct research work across departments to support organizational initiatives and to help establish the organization as a national expert in all areas of work.
 Help various audiences including staff, BGA/F partners and allies, funders, and the public understand complex issues.
+Build and continuously improve organizational research and data infrastructure.

 The BlueGreen Alliance unites America’s largest labor unions and its most influential environmental organizations to solve today’s environmental challenges in ways that create and maintain quality jobs and build a stronger, fairer economy.

 *Senior Research Analyst, BlueGreen Alliance Foundation    May 2017 - Dec.
 2018, Minneapolis MN*

-Developed and lead the organization’s Research Team in efforts to strategically incorporate research and data into BGA/F work.
+Developed and led the organization’s Research Team in efforts to strategically incorporate research and data into BGA/F work.

 *Research Analyst, BlueGreen Alliance Foundation    Sept.
 2012 - April 2017*